 Also, the traits you use must be easy to identify, and have some influence over shopper’s buying decision.

 The easiest traits to identify are demographics e.g. age, gender, income.
 Then there’s occasion based traits e.g. time of day or location when shopping.
-Finally, there’s psychographic traits which are normally attitudes or beliefs e.g. only buying sustainable products or always buying the best value.
+Finally, there’s psychographic traits which are normally attitudes or beliefs e.g. buying sustainable products or always buying on value.

-It’s unusual to find a single trait that uniquely drives buying decisions.
-Usually, you need a combination of multiple traits to work out what people do and why.
+It’s unusual for only one trait to drive buying decisions.
+Usually, you find a mix of multiple traits drive what people do.

-For e-Commerce, you also want to identify what each segment needs and wants from online shopping.
-As per our article on what online shoppers want, common examples include ease and convenience, a wide range to choose from and being able to compare prices.
+For e-Commerce, you also want to identify what each segment wants from online shopping.
+As per our what online shoppers want article, common examples include ease and convenience, a wide range to choose from and being able to compare prices.

 Once you work out the segments, you need to decide which ones to go after.
-You can’t appeal to all customers, and some customers will be easier to win or more valuable than others.
+You can’t appeal to all customers.
+Some customers will be easier to win or more valuable than others.

 This is your target audience.

-Targeting is a process to define how attractive a segment is.
+Targeting is a process to define the attractiveness of a segment.

 It’s based on variables like the size of the segment, how profitable it is and if it’s growing.